spack/spack/lib/spack/docs/packaging_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may need to get at some file or binary that's in the prefix of one
 of your dependencies.
-You can do that by subscripting the spec:
+You can do that by sub-scripting the spec:

 .. code-block:: python